Calthorpe, Oxfordshire: Hospitals

 The Horton General Hospital and The New Foscote Hospital are in the ward.

 The Horton General Hospital is an NHS hospital located on the Oxford Road in Calthorpe.
 The hospital has 236 beds and was founded in 1872 by Mary-Ann Horton.
 There is a 1980s mobile phone mast on the north part of the hospital.

 The Italianate Elms House on Oxford Road, which lies within the grounds of the Horton Hospital, is a substantial villa built in 1863 for Jonathan Gillet, one of the senior partners of Gillet's Bank, and is now the offices of the Primary Care Trust.

 In 2005, there were rumours that the hospital might be closed, leading Banbury's MP, Tony Baldry, and a large proportion of the town's population to start a campaign to keep the hospital open.
 These rumours proved to be unfounded, since the plans had already been abandoned by both the NHS Trust and the Health Minister.

 In April 2006, the hospital came into the limelight when one of its nurses, Benjamin Geen, was convicted of two murders and fifteen counts of grievous bodily harm.
 During December 2003 and January 2004, he had poisoned patients because he got a thrill out of trying to resuscitate them.

 Transport

 The local bus services to Banbury town centre via Easington and the Timms estate are run by the Stagecoach Oxfordshire bus company.

 Heyfordian buses also run a limited service on weekdays to the Timms estate.

 The Tramway and Canalside industrial estates

 The Tramway estate and Canalside estate are built mostly on land formerly owned by the Britannia Works.
 The Tramway estate is named after the industrial tramway that ran between factories on Windsor Street, Upper Windsor Street, Canal Street, Tramway Street, and the plant next to Banbury station and the station's corporate freight siding between around 1881 and 1935.
 The estate is now home to many businesses.
 Several worker's flats were built, along with an allotment ground on the land that is now under the Morrisons supermarket.
-Other houses were built by what is now the Gymphoboics/Sew Sublime shops.
 Some of the abandoned workshops are being demolished, and a few small flats and offices will replace them.